Greatest Literature banner

 The in-between romantic

-As Marlowe helps the disgraced lad find work in obscure corners of the world, he doesn't sympathize with Jim's continued self-flagellation.
+Marlowe helps the disgraced lad find work in obscure corners of the world, but he doesn't sympathize with Jim's continued self-flagellation.
 Marlowe rather stands in for the modern reader who is both bemused and intrigued by this display of obsolete values.
 There's both admiration and exasperation in his dealings with Jim.

 Marlowe/Conrad goes out of his way to paint the boy as a representative of Romanticism, with his original naive belief in his own noble fate, which is dashed so quickly, and with his continued pursuit of some ideal that is out of place in these times and in those places.
 Anti-romanticism is a theme to be picked up many times over by the jaded writers to come.

-At other times however, the roundabout narration is frustrating.
-As often in Conrad's works, most of the story is told by Marlowe to shipmates, purportedly in the course of an evening.
-In reality, no one would ever be able to hold an audience in thrall for such a long, convoluted monologue.
 But no matter.
 Marlowe/Conrad takes the time to try to make every scene as vivid as possible in the listener's/reader's mind.
 He has a compulsion to get the whole picture exactly right—with brilliant description of the setting, with creative insight into the characters' appearances, with sensitively elicited psychological nuance.
 The result can be overpowering, bringing the story more alive than ever experienced before.
 These are the times I think "Greatest.
 Work.
 Ever."

 But then in the next scene he's trying to force the same phenomenon again, but without achieving lift-off.
 It remains tedious description.
 Detail.
-Seams appear between fragments.
-And I want to get to the next part and find out what happened (despite having read the story before) but I know I have a couple more byways to navigate before circling back to it.
+Seams appearing between fragments.
+I want to get to the next part and find out what happened (despite having read the story before) but I know I have a couple more byways to navigate before circling back to it.

 True, it is hard to think of the pathetic early shipboard Jim as the same character as the later tragic "Lord" of his realm.
 But however implausible it may be, the dynamic of the whole is engrossing.
 Moving from the squashing of one individual's romantic delusion to the destruction of one of the empire's smaller dirty secrets.